arianna-palazzini/DarkMode_React_JS/README.md

 - Lanciare comando dal terminale npm install
 - npm run start

-Icone: npm install react-icons

 ____________________________________________

 ### To view the complete project
-Link to the full project: https://listpeople.netlify.app/
+Link to the full project: https://darkmode-articles.netlify.app/

 ### To install the project
 - Download the Zip file or Clone (in this case remove the .git folder)